About

 I was good at finding things.
 My clients got thorough research reports with proper citations, evidence analysis, the works.

-But here's what I kept noticing: the reports went into a drawer.
+But the reports went into a drawer.
 The stories never got written.
-My clients didn’t know how to share professional reports with their family.
+My clients didn't know how to turn a professional report into something their family would read.

 Chronicle Makers started as a simple question

-What would it actually take to help someone go from "I have decades of research" to "I finished a stories my family can read"?
+What would it actually take to help someone go from "I have decades of research" to "I finished a story my family can read"?

 The 10-Day Chronicle Writing Sprint came from that question.
-It has a 90% completion rate — not because the work is easy, but because the structure removes every excuse to stop.
+It has a 95% completion rate, not because the work is easy, but because the structure removes every excuse to stop.

 Pennsylvania is where genealogists go to get humbled.
-The jurisdictional complexity, the language barriers, the record gaps — it's genuinely hard.
-Working through that hard thing taught me something: if you have a systematic method, it works everywhere.
+The boundary changes, the language barriers, the religious complexity, the record gaps. the lack of online records....working through that taught me something: if you have a systematic method, it works everywhere.
 Pennsylvania research techniques transfer directly to researching ancestors in any American state.

 That's why I use Pennsylvania as the proving ground for everything I teach.
 If a research technique works there, it works other places too.